Displacement & Humanitarian Intervention Short Course

 Professor of Medical Anthropology

-Prof Frances Helen Quirk
+Prof Frances Quirk

-Honorary Professor in Medicine
+Honorary Professor in the School of Medicine

 Dr Alasdair Gordon-Gibson